 - In Dragon Age: Asunder, the Divine Justinia V gives a retort to the cynicism of Lord Seeker Lambert:

 Justinia: Idealism is our stock in trade, Lambert.
 A religion without ideals is tyranny.

 - One of the main themes of The Lord of the Rings and Tolkien's Legendarium in general is the evils of cynicism and despair.
 Evil triumphs because people believe it can't be fought and give up (Denethor and initially Théoden) or join it (Saruman).
-The only way for good to triumph is fight for it, even if things look hopeless.
-And it's the acts of good by the smallest that end up saving Middle-Earth.
+The only way for good to triumph is fight against despair, even if things look hopeless.
+And it's the acts of good by the smallest of people that end up saving Middle-Earth.

 - The fifth book in the Wings of Fire series focuses on Sunny, and spends a good deal of time showing why idealism is so important to her.
 Her friends have a tendency to dismiss her idealism... which has naturally been less than psychologically helpful to her.
 However, she makes it a very clear point that she believes in making the world better, because that is how the world gets better—and if nobody tries to improve things, then nothing will improve.
 Her actions make her friends start to see her in a new light.

 - This is a major theme in Brandon Sanderson's The Stormlight Archive.
 In Alethkar the nobility are very suspicious of each other to the point where any sense of honor is a façade at best and true friendships impossible.
 Normally an alliance results in a Gambit Pileup as the allies work against each other from the outset.
 However, the series looks like its making the argument that in such a cynical system, no matter how sensible mistrust would be, is ultimately unsustainable and self-defeating.